instadeepai/jumanji/docs/environments/rubiks_cube.md

 ## Observation
 The observation given to the agent gives a view of the current state of the cube,
 - `cube`: jax array (int8) of shape `(6, cube_size, cube_size)` whose values are in `[0, 1, 2, 3, 4, 5]`
-  (corresponding to the different sticker colours).
+  (corresponding to the different sticker colors).
 The indices of the array specify the sticker position - first the face (in the order _up_, _front_, _right_, _back_, _left_, _down_) and then the row and column.
 Note that the orientation of each face is as follows:
   - UP: LEFT face on the left and BACK face pointing up